maazrk/Brain-Informatics-using-Deep-Learning/README.md

 ##Dataset

-Here, the dataset consist of
+Here, the dataset consist of soldiers' EEG when they are placed in a simulation to record brain's activity in different situations

 ##Usage